 Behind every CD or MP3, music engineers ensure the audio experience is just right.
 Associate degrees are not widely available...

-Music engineering combines recording, performance and theory with computer and electrical engineering.
-This field requires a...
+Music engineering combines recording, performance and music theory with computer and electrical engineering.
+This field...

 - Best Audio Engineering and Production Colleges: List of Top Schools